exercism/nim/README.md

 ## Testing

 The file [`_test/check_exercises.nim`](https://github.com/exercism/nim/blob/master/_test/check_exercises.nim) checks that the example solution for every implemented exercise passes that exercise's test suite.
-This repo configures Travis CI to run that file, and you can also run it on your own machine.
+This repo runs that file during CI, and you can also run it on your own machine.

 To test all the exercises, run:
 ```bash